cxnoii/Pharmaceutical_Analysis/README.md

 <img width="629" alt="Screenshot 2023-07-07 at 1 24 13 PM" src="https://github.com/cxnoii/pymaceuticals/assets/114107454/d4782ea2-9662-407c-8a2b-9e5ebe0966b4">
 </p>

-The correlation coefficient has a value of 0.842
+The correlation coefficient has a value of 0.842.\
-This suggests that there is a moderate correlation between average weight and tumor volume of mice treated with Capomulin.
+This suggests that there is a moderate correlation between average weight and tumor volume of mice treated with Capomulin.\
 This process was repeated with mice treated with Ramicane for comparison.

 <p align='center'>